-Material Handler Jobs
+Material Handler Jobs Description

 Material handlers work in wholesale and retail operations as well as in the manufacturing industry.
 Their work description varies according to the industry they work in.
 The duties of material handlers could include moving stock, freight, and other materials.
 They could also feed materials into machines and be required to clean cars, machines, and equipment.